-4.3 Process for making a PID or Alternative Disclosure
+5.2 Process for making a PID:

-The process to be adopted in making a PID or an Alternative Disclosure consists of:
+The process to be adopted in making a PID consists of:

-- Prior to making the PID or Alternative Disclosure, the discloser may wish to discuss the issue with their Senior Manager, CEO or the Company Secretary in order to fully understand the issues and the requirements of the PID Act or other relevant statutory framework or requirements. - 2.
-Once the discloser forms the view that they wish to make the PID or Alternative Disclosure, the disclosure is to be made either: - (a) in person to the CEO or the Company Secretary; - (b) in writing to the CEO or the Company Secretary written complaints can be made anonymously.
-However, in these circumstances, none of the protections applicable to disclosers will apply as the identity of the discloser is unknown; - (c) in writing on an anonymous basis to BDO Services Pty Ltd, NQBP's independent external Whistleblower consultant.
-Again, in these circumstances, as the discloser is anonymous, this may inhibit NQBP's ability to effectively investigate the PID or Alternative Disclosure and to protect the discloser from Reprisal in these circumstances. - The contact details for BDO Services Pty Ltd are as set out in Section 5.4. - (d) for a PID, directly to the Crime and Corruption Commission (CCC) when the disclosure may involve serious or systemic conduct that adversely affects the
+- 1. Prior to making the PID, the discloser may wish to discuss the issue with their Senior Manager, CEO or the Company Secretary in order to fully understand the issues and the requirements of the PID Act or other relevant statutory framework or requirements. - 2.
+Once the discloser forms the view that they wish to make the PID, the disclosure is to be made either: - (a) in person to the CEO or the Company Secretary (being the person assigned by the CEO as the PID Coordinator, who has delegated responsibility for the implementation of this Procedure and NQBP's PID management program);

-© North Qld Bulk Ports Corporation Limited ACN 136 880 218 Document Type Procedure Procedure Sponsor GMCS 0.1.1.7.
-Revision 3 Version Control Control Only electronic copy in HPE is controlled.
-To ensure any paper copy is current, please check the Only electronic copy in HPE is controlled.
-To ensure any paper copy is current, please check policy document list on ERIC.
-Document Number E16/06164 policy decament list on Erric.
-Page Page 3 of 19 Approval This procedure requires subject matter expert approval e impact on the rights and obligations of directors.
-Date Approved 03/05/2022 performance of a public agency or public official and which satisfies the definition of corrupt conduct in the Crime and Corruption Act;
+© North © North Qld Bulk Ports Corporation Limited ACN 136 880 218 Document Type Procedure Procedure Sponsor GCCS Revision 4 Version n Control Only electronic copy in HPE is controlled.
+To ensure any paper copy is current, please check the policy document list on ERIC.
+Document Number E16/06164 policy document list on Errio.
+Page Page 4 of 23 Approv val This procedure requires subject matter expert approval e impact on the rights and obligations of directors.
+Date Approved 27 August 2024